icinganalysis/icinganalysis.github.io/content/abstracts.md

 electrically heated area were obtained.
-Drag comparisons were made between the bare airfoil and the various operating conditions of the pneumatic section of the de-icer during icing end nonicing of the airfoil surface.
+Drag comparisons were made between the bare airfoil and the various operating conditions of the pneumatic section of the deicer during icing and nonicing of the airfoil surface.

 ## Performance Penalties {: #Performance-Penalties }